Skip to content

 The VPN connection is complete.
 All devices on the Beryl AX now access the internet via the Brume 3's gateway, enabling a VPN obfuscation connection.

-Users do not need to set up a server themselves; instead, they can achieve a VPN obfuscation connection directly via the official AmneziaVPN servers (Amnezia Premium subscription required).
+There is no need to set up your own server.
+You can establish a VPN obfuscation connection directly using the official AmneziaVPN servers (Amnezia Premium subscription required).

 Download Configuration